gabrieljablonski/jshell/README.md

 * User, hostname, and CWD showed on prompt
 * Double quotes can be used for arguments containing delimiters
 * Piping

+Sally sells c shells by the sea shore.